merthidayetoglu/CommBench/test_coll/README.md

-### CollBench
+### Standard Collective Tests

-We made benchmarking *standard* collective communication functions easy with **CollBench: An extension to CommBench for standard collectives**.
+We made benchmarking *standard* collective communication functions easy with **an extension to CommBench for standard collectives**.
 The main purpose (of CollBench) is providing a baseline for *nonstandard* collectives, such as those provided by CommBench.

 CommBench is desined so that one can use CommBench's Make files and run scripts in the ```CommBench/scripts``` folder with minimal changes.
 There is a total of five required command line parameters as
 ```cpp